Ondine Edinburgh

 Stepping in, we were greeted with jazzy piano notes that played softly in the background, with lights subtly dimmed – not too dark – to set the perfect ambience for an occasion/date night.
 The staff has been attentive and very helpful throughout the meal, which we really appreciated.

 Ondine is an award-winning seafood specialist restaurant, run by award-winning Chef Roy Brett.
-Since their opening in 2009, they have only gone strength to strength, being awarded as Scotland’s Best Restaurant as labelled as the ‘proper seafood restaurant’ to visit when in Scotland.
+Since their opening in 2009, they have only gone from strength to strength, being awarded as Scotland’s Best Restaurant and labelled as the ‘proper seafood restaurant’ to visit when in Scotland.

 They pride themselves in offering high-quality seafood, sourcing the finest seafood and shellfish from the East Coast of Scotland and beyond.
 Whilst Scottish to its core, the menu also features influences from around the world and offers its own twist on classic seafood dishes.